CausticLab/rgon-exec/README.md

-#RGoN-Executor
+#RGoN-Exec

-A simple binary that executes a command on a container via Rancher API.
+A simple binary that executes a command on containers via Rancher API.
 Useful for quick access to container contents.

 ##Requirements